Tonku/elliptic_text/README.md

           color: Colors.purple,
           fontSize: 20.0,

-          // Space your letters out by specifying the letterSpacing..
+          // Space your letters out by specifying the letterSpacing.
           letterSpacing: 2.0,

           // Text decorations are NOT supported and will throw an error if